 In addition to tax-friendliness, the state offers affordable housing options and active adult communities, such as the 55+ golf community Colonial Heritage and the expansive, amenity-rich Ford’s Colony.

 Cultural attractions include the scenic Colonial Parkway, Prince George Street, and the Muscarelle Museum of Art.
 At William and Mary, the country’s second-oldest university, 60+ retirees can audit some classes for free.

 Charleston, South Carolina

-The Healthgrades National Health Index named Charleston, South Carolina the #1 medium-sized city and the #3 overall city for health care.
+South Carolina has no shortage of both active adult communities and quality health care providers.
+Residents of Charleston have access to some of the state’s top hospitals.
+The Healthgrades National Health Index named Charleston the No. 1 medium-sized city and the No. 3 overall city for health care.
 The city’s hospitals host highly rated specialists and consistently earn superior clinical outcomes.

 Residents enjoy easy access to hospitals such as MUSC Medical Center, Roper Hospital, and Bon Secours St. Francis Hospital.
 Due to the humid subtropical climate, winters stay mild for a comfortable year-round climate, which means no more harsh winters for Midwestern retirees.

 As a coastal city, residents have abundant opportunities to enjoy the surrounding rivers and the Atlantic Ocean.
 With several beaches less than 20 minutes away, active adults can boat, fish, canoe, swim, and sunbathe at their leisure.
 The area’s low-maintenance active adult communities can help make a laid-back lifestyle even more accessible.